-The bridge in Conshohocken, Montgomery County, (above) carries the Schuylkill Expressway/I-76 over Route 23/Conshohocken State Road and is located just east of the Conshohocken/I-476 interchanges.
-Several other I-76 bridges in Montgomery County also will be repaired in 2020.
+The bridge in Conshohocken, Montgomery County, (above) which carries the Schuylkill Expressway/I-76 over Route 23/Conshohocken State Road just east of the Conshohocken/I-476 interchanges has been repaired.
+Several other I-76 bridges in Montgomery County also were repaired in 2019 and early 2020.

 The Schuylkill Expressway/I-76 is the Philadelphia region’s major east-west expressway, connecting commuters from the western suburbs and South Jersey with Center City Philadelphia, the University City area, the Sports Complex, several area hospitals and all points in between.

 Under this project (SR 76, Section SRE), PennDOT is repairing the long, deteriorated viaduct that carries the Schuylkill Expressway/I-76 along the west bank of the Schuylkill River in Center City Philadelphia.
-A smaller bridge on the expressway near Conshohocken, in Montgomery County, also will be repaired, as will several other structures in Montgomery County.
+Several smaller bridges on the expressway in Montgomery County also have been repaired.

 Work has resumed on this project, one of Pennsylvania’s critical infrastructure projects as designated by Gov. Tom Wolf.
 All of the restarted projects will follow mandated protocols for worker/social distancing, health monitoring and personal protection.